utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/initial.md

 <ul class="mfa-initial-procedure">
 <li>
-<strong>“Microsoft Authenticator” App</strong>：Microsoft Authenticator” is an MFA authentication application provided by Microsoft.
+<strong>“Microsoft Authenticator” App</strong>: Microsoft Authenticator” is an MFA authentication application provided by Microsoft.
 Using this app is convenient since UTokyo Account’s MFA adopts Microsoft’s system.
 If you possess more than one smartphone, you may add those phones as alternative verification methods.
 <details>
 <summary>Setup Procedure:</summary>
 <ol>